ARTICLE I: Name

 Section 5.
 The Student/Resident Initiative Committee shall consist of four members from the Executive Council.
-The Vice-President shall be the Chair, and the three Councilors-at-Large shall serve for the length of their terms.
-The Committee Chair may appoint three ad-hoc members to represent Medical Student, Surgical Resident and Vascular Fellows interests.
-The Committee will serve to coordinate efforts with the SVS Students, Residents and Trainees Initiatives.
-The committee will be responsible for educational programs and mentoring for trainees in keeping with the Objectives of the Society.
+The Vice-President shall be the Chair and the three Councilors-At-Large shall serve for the length of their terms.
+The Committee Chair may appoint three ad-hoc members to represent medical student, surgical resident and vascular fellows' interests.
+The Committee will serve to coordinate efforts with the SVS student, resident and trainee initiatives.
+The Committee will be responsible for educational programs and mentoring for trainees in keeping with the objectives of the Society.

 Section 6.
 The Auditing Committee, which is not a standing committee, shall consist of two members appointed by the President on the day of the annual business meeting from those present.
 The Treasurer shall submit a final report of the financial affairs of the Society for the preceding fiscal year to the Auditing Committee by March 1st.
 The auditors shall submit their report to the Secretary to be read at the spring meeting of the Executive Council.

 Section 7.
 The Nominating Committee, which is not a standing committee, shall consist of the three available past presidents with the most senior in terms of holding office serving as Chair.
 Its function shall be to prepare a slate of officers and Councilors-At-Large no later than one month before the Annual Meeting.
 This slate shall be presented at a meeting of the Executive Council and subsequently to the membership at the annual executive session of the Society.

 Section 8.
 Any vacancies occurring in the above committees shall be filled by appointment by the President, and the appointee shall serve until the next annual business meeting of the Society.